Things to do in Inverness Scotland

 The castle also played a role in the life of Mary Stuart, Queen of the Scots.
 She visited the castle in the year 1562.
 However, she found the gates locked.
 This was done by order of George Gordon, the Fourth Earl of Huntly.
 Only when the clans of Munros and Frasers flocked to the queen, the tide turned.
 They besieged the castle and finally conquered it after three days.
 Mary spent four nights at the castle and then moved on with her train.
 Alexander Gordon, who had denied her access, was executed for treason.

-From the castle our way leads past the Inverness Museum & Art Gallery to High Street.
-The Town House , the city administration (Map ), is located on the corner of High St., Castle Wynd.
+From the castle our way leads past the Inverness Museum & Art Gallery to the high street.
+The Town House, the city council, is on the corner of High St. and Castle Wynd.

-We follow Church Street and pass by Hootananny (Map ), a pub that plays live music in the evenings.
+We follow Church Street and come by hootanany , a pub that plays live music in the evenings.

 We turn off to the cemetery at the